ovh/cds/docs/content/worker/update.md

 ### Manual Update

-If you run manually a worker, you problably want to update it when CDS Engine is updated with a new Release.
+If you run manually a worker, you probably want to update it when CDS Engine is updated with a new Release.

 Update your worker from CDS API: